-The Director of Title IX and Civil Rights or designee will appoint an appeal officer to determine the viability of the Appeal, who will be free of conflict of interest and bias, and will not serve as investigator, Director of Title IX and Civil Rights, or Decision-Maker in the same matter Should an appeal be filed on the grounds that the Director of Title IX and Civil Rights was biased, the Vice-Provost will designate an appeal I officer to determine the viability of the appeal.
+The Title IX Coordinator or designee will appoint an appeal officer to determine the viability of the Appeal, who will be free of conflict of interest and bias, and will not serve as investigator, Title IX Coordinator, or Decision-Maker in the same matter Should an appeal be filed on the grounds that the Title IX Coordinator was biased, the Vice-Provost will designate an appeal I officer to determine the viability of the appeal.
 In either case, anyone who has served as the Decision-Maker for a particular matter will not be appointed as the appeal officer for that same matter.

 Parties will have five (5) business days to file an appeal following receipt of the written notice of determination of responsibility.
 Appeals must be filed in writing and describe the eligible grounds on which the party wishes to appeal.
 In order to effectuate an appeal, the parties may request to review a copy of the Investigative Report, any adjudication statements, and the live hearing audio recording, as applicable, all pursuant to campus policy governing privacy and access to personal information within five (5) business days from the date of the outcome notification.
-Parties may request to have the time period for submitting an appeal extended to five (5) business days from the date of their review of the audio-recording of the hearing.
-The Director of Title IX and Civil Rights or designee will notify the other party in writing when an appeal is filed.
+Parties may request to have the time period for submitting an appeal extended to five (5) business days from the date of their review of the audio- recording of the hearing.
+The Title IX Coordinator or designee will notify the other party in writing when an appeal is filed.